alialridaalnajjar/BakaRate/README.md

 # BakaRate AnimeList
+Before I even started my coding journey i always had my notebook with some rating on it ,So why not make it a website!!
+And thats why I made **BAKARATE**
 A modern, interactive anime listing and rating web app built with React, TypeScript, and Tailwind CSS.

 ![screenshot](./src/assets/BakaRateLoginPng.jpg)